-According to National Geographic Travel, the Greek island of Alonissos is one of the top travel destinations for 2021.
-The idyllic island was specifically chosen as the leading voice in travel and exploration aims to highlight sustainable and climate-friendly tourism.
+The Greek island of Alonissos was one of the top travel destinations according to National Geographic Travel.
+The idyllic island was specifically chosen as the leading voice in travel and exploration in an aim to highlight sustainable and climate-friendly tourism.

 The many sun-soaked beaches, traditional villages, and ancient sites make Alonissos a perfect destination for families, nature lovers, and those fascinated by Greece’s history.